Reflexologists’ Retreat – Improving Function and Managing Pain

 Our price for this retreat is £795.
-This price includes 6 nights accommodation in a twin shared room (single occupancy available on request with supplement cost), three meals a day, daily yoga & meditation classes, four workshop sessions, treatment exchange sessions, 2 complimentary holistic treatments and full use of the centre facilities including the outdoor pool.
+This price includes 6 nights accommodation in a single en suite room, or a twin room with private sun terrace, three meals a day, (except for lazy day, more info below) daily yoga & meditation classes, four workshop sessions, treatment exchange sessions, 2 complimentary holistic treatments and full use of the centre facilities including the outdoor pool.

 It does not include flights or transfers.

 Each day starts by nurturing your physical and mental well being.
 These sessions are suitable for everyone from beginners to advanced and individual requirements can be accommodated for.